nataraj2/GPU_CUDA/README.md

 The executable is `parallel_for_gpu.ex` or `parallel_for_cpu.ex` for the GPU and pure CPU compilations respectively. `make` will compile the code.
 For running with GPU, CUDA modules should be enabled.
 Run with `./parallel_for_gpu.ex` or `parallel_for_cpu.ex`.

+## Run in Google Colab
+The example can also be run on Google Colab.
+The notebook `GPU_CUDA_Colab.ipynb` is set to run as it is on Google Colab.
+To run on CPU use the `#include "ParallelForCPU.H"` and for GPU use `#include "ParallelForGPU.H"`.

 ## How does it work?
 Consider a simple three-dimensional nested for-loop which performs computation within a function as below
 ```